 Highlights of Tulum

-- One of the major tourist attractions (that I recommend visiting) in Tulum are the famous Mayan ruins.
+✅ One of the major tourist attractions (that I recommend visiting) in Tulum is the famous Mayan ruins.
 They’re fairly easy to get to and offer beautiful cliff views over the Caribbean Sea.

-- Tulum is also more peaceful during the spring break parties season.
-Almost all of the parties are focused in Cancun and Playa del Carmen, and you’ll be able to have a much better time here.
+✅ Tulum is also more peaceful during the spring break parties season.
+Almost all of the parties are focused on Cancun and Playa del Carmen, and you’ll be able to have a much better time here.

 - 24 minutes (27 km) from Akumal.